-(j) Except pursuant to a court order, a person implementing, operating or working for the reporting program shall not be compelled to produce a program record created or obtained through the implementation of the reporting program.
+- (j) Except pursuant to a court order, a person implementing, operating or working for the reporting program shall not be compelled to produce a program record created or obtained through the implementation of the reporting program.
 The commonwealth or a criminal defendant may file a motion with the court for release of the program record.
-The motion shall be accompanied by an affidavit establishing why the program record should be produced.

-(k) (1) A person age 21 and older who knowingly or intentionally makes a false report to the reporting program, including, but not limited to, a report targeting a student in any protected class identified in any policy of the department, district or school or in federal or state law shall be guilty of a misdemeanor.

-(2) If a report filed with the reporting program is determined to be a false report, information about the subject of the false report shall be immediately removed from the subject student's record, including records held by the district, school, law enforcement or any other entity involved in the reporting program except as otherwise provided by law.

-(1) Neither the secretary of health and human services nor the reporting program shall be held liable for the investigation of a report made to the reporting program following confirmation of receipt of the report by the appropriate school, law enforcement agency or other persons pursuant to clause (iv) of subsection (d).
+The motion shall be accompanied by an affidavit establishing why the program record should be produced. - (k) (1) A person age 21 and older who knowingly or intentionally makes a false report to the reporting program, including, but not limited to, a false report targeting a student in any protected class identified in any policy of the department of elementary and secondary education, district or school or in federal or state law shall be guilty of a misdemeanor. - (2) If a report filed with the reporting program is determined to be a false report, information about the subject of the false report shall be immediately removed from the subject student's record, including records held by the district, school, law enforcement or any other entity involved in the reporting program except as otherwise provided by law. - (l) Neither the secretary of health and human services nor the reporting program shall be held liable for the investigation of a report made to the reporting program following confirmation of receipt of the report by the appropriate school, law enforcement agency or other persons pursuant to clause (iv) of subsection (d).

-(m) The training or lack of training required by this section shall not be construed to impose a specific duty of care, and no person shall have a cause of action for loss or damage caused by an act or omission resulting from the training or lack of training required by this section.

-131 SECTION 2.
-Said chapter 6A of the General Laws is hereby further amended by132 inserting after section 18Z the following section:-

-Section 18AA.
-Biennially, not later than October 1 every odd numbered year, each local law enforcement department shall submit to the secretary of health and human services a primary point of contact who shall be responsible for receiving notice of any report submitted to the reporting program that requires a law enforcement response from such department.

-137 SECTION 3.
-Chapter 29 of the General Laws is hereby amended by inserting after 138 section 2SSSSS the following section:-

-Section 2TTTTT.
-There is hereby established and set up on the books of the commonwealth a separate fund to be known as the Statewide Anonymous Reporting Program Trust Fund.
+- (m) The training or lack of training required by this section shall not be construed to impose a specific duty of care, and no person shall have a cause of action for loss or damage caused by an act or omission resulting from the training or lack of training required by this section. - SECTION 2.
+Said chapter 6A of the General Laws is hereby further amended by inserting after section 18AA the following section:- - Section 18BB.
+Biennially, not later than October 1 every odd-numbered year, each local law enforcement agency shall submit to the secretary of health and human services a primary point of contact who shall be responsible for receiving notice of any report submitted to the reporting program that requires a law enforcement response from such agency. - SECTION 3.
+Chapter 29 of the General Laws is hereby amended by inserting after section 2AAAAA the following section:- - Section 2BBBBBB.
+There shall be established and set up on the books of the commonwealth a separate fund to be known as the Statewide Anonymous Reporting Program Trust Fund.
 The secretary of health and human services shall administer the fund to assist the operation of the reporting program established pursuant to section 16GG of chapter 6A.
-There shall be credited to the fund: (i) revenue from appropriations and other money authorized by the general court and specifically designated to be credited to the fund; (ii) funds from public and
+There shall be credited to the fund: - (i) revenue from appropriations and other money authorized by the general court and specifically designated to be credited to the fund; - (ii) funds from public and private sources such as gifts, grants and donations; and - (iii) interest earned on money in the fund.

-7 of 10